rlporter24/Amplicon-dual-index-demux/README.md

 `snakemake --cores 1`\
 within the 16S-demux directory.
 The analysis time will vary with the number and size of input files as well as the machine used.
 If the run is successful, a message similar to that below should be output:\
 <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/snakemakeSuccessOutput.png?raw=true" alt="Alt Text" width="750" height="400">\
+__Note:__ Before starting the actual run, you can use the command ‘snakemake -n’ to do a dry run.
+This is helpful for ensuring that names and file locations are correct before starting the full run.
-4. **Transfer Output Files Out**\
+5. **Transfer Output Files Out**\
 Once the run is completed, output files must be transfered out of the container.
 To move files located in /16s-demux/workflow/out/ to a local destination, run the following:\
-`docker cp {CONTAINER:/workflow/out/} {local_path}`.\
+`docker cp {CONTAINER:/16s-demux/workflow/out/} {local_path}`.\
-5. **Clean Up**\
+6. **Clean Up**\
 After the run is completed and outputs have been moved out and saved, exit from the container.
 The remnants of the container created can be removed with the following code:\
-`docker rm  [container name]`\
+`docker rm  {container name}`\
 This will not remove the image - only the container that was just now built using this image.
 Be sure any important data or intermediates are transferred out of the container before removing it.\
-__Note:__ Before starting the actual run, you can use the command ‘snakemake -n’ to do a dry run.
-This is helpful for ensuring that names and file locations are correct before starting the full run.